*Updated October 10th, 2023

 New situations and environments, like a hotel room or AirBnB rental, can sometimes be stressful for cats.
 If you make the place seem more like home though, it will help your cat to be more relaxed and comfortable.

-Setting up your cat’s favorite bed and/or blanket, scattering a few toys, and putting out a scratcher or two will help them to feel right at home.
+Setting up your cat’s bed and/or blanket, scattering a few of their favorite toys, and putting out a scratcher or two will help them to feel right at home.
 Be sure to leave your cat’s carrier out as well so they have a safe space to hide if needed.

 Find the best place for your cat’s litter box too.
 The bathroom is usually the best option, since the floors are tile, making litter clean up easier than on carpet.